A Better Life,

 Future Solar Panels

 Solar panels are the star of the show when it comes to renewable energy.
 For homeowners looking to save money on energy bills or switch to a more sustainable power source, solar panels are a great place to start.
-Here’s everything you need to know about solar panels, from how they work to how to choose the right panel for your home.
+Here’s everything you need to know about solar panels, from how they work to how to choose the best panel for your home.

 Solar panels use the sun’s energy to generate electricity.
 There’s enough light hitting Earth all the time to meet the planet’s energy needs, with plenty left over.
 At its smallest level, light– and all other electromagnetic radiation– takes the form of a particle called a photon.
 Think of a photon as a little packet of energy radiating out from a radiation source (like the sun).
 Photons bounce off of objects or are absorbed, allowing us to see.